AlexPullen91/GameReviews/README.md

 ### Content

-* Icons used were from [Flaticon](https://www.flaticon.com/packs/gaming-98?word=gaming)
+* Icons used are from [Flaticon](https://www.flaticon.com/packs/gaming-98?word=gaming)

 ### Code

-* The [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) youtube channel was extremely helpful for learning how to implement Flask features such as the user login system and flash messaging
+* The [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) youtube channel was extremely helpful for learning how to implement some Flask features such as the user login system and flash messaging.

 ### Acknowledgements